Without CTEs - repetitive and hard to maintain

 Skip to main content

-When a stream needs reusable filtering logic, you can define it once in a and reuse it in that stream’s queries.
+When streams need reusable filtering logic, you can define it once in a and reference it in queries.
+CTEs can be defined at the stream level (scoped to one stream) or at the top level of your sync config (shared across all streams).
 This keeps stream definitions DRY and makes it easier to maintain.
 For the supported syntax of the with block and CTE rules, see Supported SQL — CTE and WITH syntax.

 Why Use CTEs